What Lies Beneath: Bodysurfing in the Key of Heavy

 From my experience, most surfers consider bodysurfing big waves considerably more dangerous than what they're doing.
 Underwater is generally not a surfer's happy place—especially in Northern California where the water is cold, dark and inhabited by everyone's very worst nightmare.

 I fell in love with kelp young.
 I've been diving and bodysurfing the waters between Big Sur and Sonoma for more than three decades.
 In my mind, bodysurfing big waves is a radical form of free diving.
 At a deep-water spot like the Lane, you can navigate any impact zone like a native mammal.
 If you dive deep enough, the violence is audible overhead, but the turbulence is little more than a convulsion.
 At certain intervals, I can thread waves like a needle, sewing the back of one beast to the belly of its brother.
 When the crosshairs align, I turn and go.
-The idea of shackling myself to a rock-hard chunk of fiberglass and foam in this environment seems crazy.

 I didn’t miss a swell during the El Nino winter of 2015-2016, many of which were gargantuan, stormy affairs straight out of the west.
 It wasn’t unusual for me to spend seven hours in the water.
 I dwelled beneath huge, heaving lips.
 I skittered down endless faces.
 I lost my way in ginormous barrels.
 I could slow down my heart rate and lounge at depth.
 I could swim hard enough to compensate for Middle Peak's notoriously shifty peak.
 I caught the largest wave of my life in dense fog with nothing but a giant tree stump for company.
-So when I drove north out of Santa Cruz toward Half Moon Bay on the morning of Saturday, February 27, I felt prepared.
+So when I drove north out of Santa Cruz toward Half Moon Bay on the morning of Saturday, Feb.
+27, I felt prepared.

 Mavericks, Feb.
 27, 2016

-I swam out to Mavericks from the north.
-Fifteen surfers were posted up along the trailing southern edge of the peak.
-Beyond the pack, two water safety skis and a smattering of boats patrolled the channel.
 I set up for the lefts and waited.
 Years earlier, I'd decided the left at Mavericks could be bodysurfed because of its short porch.
 There was no way to outrun the right without a board, but the left looked squeezable with a strong drop.
 It had taken me this long to prepare physically, mentally and emotionally for that drop.

 My second wave was as close to perfect as I had reason to hope for.
-I tore down the line, lodged cleanly in the slot.
-Yet even at warp speed, I didn't make the last section and it snuffed me.
-That was enough, I decided.
-After nearly three hours and two waves, I was satisfied.
+Lodged cleanly in the slot, I slid down the line, stretched out as far as I could reach.
+The wave barreled behind me.
+I could sense that the shoulder was tantalizingly close, but unreachable.
+Even at warp speed, I didn't make the last section and it snuffed me.

-After the two-wave hold down, I gimp-kicked to the surface and managed to gasp one breath of air before a third wall of white water blew me ass-over-teakettle into the Boneyard.
-When I reached the gray lagoon, I limply side-stroked across its surface like Charon across the Styx.
-Keep breathing, keep moving, I told myself.
-To stop is to sink.
+After a two-wave hold down, I gimp-kicked to the surface and managed one breath of air before a third wall of white water blew me ass-over-teakettle into the Boneyard.

-By the time photographer Todd Turner and Matt Cavaco, an EMT on water patrol, spotted me from their PWC, my progress across the lagoon had slowed to a crawl.
+By the time photographer Todd Turner and Matt Cavaco, an EMT on water patrol, spotted me from their jet ski, my progress across the lagoon had slowed to a crawl.
 Unaware of the extent of my injuries, they dragged me to the beach behind their jet ski.
-I collapsed on the wet sand like a jellyfish and Cavaco kept me stable until help could arrive.
-Twenty minutes later, a Life Flight helicopter lifted me up over the Santa Cruz Mountains to Stanford.

 Stanford Medical Center, March 1, 2016

 When Jeff Clark heard what had happened, he called me in the hospital.
 He's a good enough of a friend to refrain from calling me an idiot while I still had a catheter jammed up my urethra.
 Instead, he simply agreed that bodysurfing Mavericks is an exercise with marginal returns.
-At any size, it’s far too ferocious and unforgiving an animal to ride unsuccessfully.
-I figure an excellent, committed bodysurfer might make one of every five waves at Mavericks.
-At those odds, he or she will eventually die.
-So while I'll probably leave Pillar Point alone, I will never be done bodysurfing big, deep waves.
-There are plenty of them out there; each one a new note in the key of heavy.